 Why emissions math matters

-You can translate appliance energy savings into tangible emissions reductions.
-A simple approach: find your region’s grid intensity (kg CO2e per kWh) from your utility or the EPA eGRID, then multiply by the annual kWh you expect to save.
-Example: 300 kWh/year saved × 0.4 kg CO2e/kWh ≈ 120 kg CO2e avoided per year — roughly the emissions from driving 300 miles in an average car.
-Caveats: regional averages mask short‑term variability; marginal emissions (the source that ramps up when demand rises) can be higher during peak hours, so shifting use off‑peak may avoid even more carbon than the average suggests.
+You can translate energy savings into tangible emissions reductions.
+Find your region’s grid intensity in kg CO2e per kWh from your utility or the EPA eGRID, then multiply by the annual kWh you expect to save.
+For example, 300 kWh saved per year at 0.4 kg CO2e per kWh equals roughly 120 kg CO2e avoided annually — comparable to the emissions from driving about 300 miles in an average car.
+Keep in mind that regional averages mask short-term variability, and marginal emissions can be higher during peak hours, so shifting usage off-peak may avoid even more carbon than the average suggests.

 Water and other resource savings

-Some smart, efficient appliances also cut water use — an important local impact in drought‑prone areas.
-Modern ENERGY STAR front‑load washers typically use 15–20 gallons per load versus older top‑loads at 30–40 gallons.
-High‑efficiency dishwashers and newer refrigerators with adaptive defrost also save water.
-When water treatment and delivery are energy‑intensive where you live, those gallons saved translate into additional emissions avoided.
+Some efficient appliances also cut water use — an important consideration in drought-prone areas.
+Modern Energy Star front-load washers typically use 15–20 gallons per load compared to 30–40 gallons for older top-loaders, and high-efficiency dishwashers and refrigerators with adaptive defrost add further savings.
+Where water treatment and delivery are energy-intensive, those gallons saved translate into additional emissions avoided.

 Grid benefits and peak‑shaving